 Please directly contact them in order to sign an official lease contract.

-You must now officially register at the UCL Central Administration (“Les Halles”) located Place de l’Université 1, ground floor (Service called “SIC”) in LLN.
+You must now officially register at the UCLouvain Central Administration (“Les Halles”) located Place de l’Université 1, ground floor (Service called “SIC”) in LLN.

 You will need to provide with: